trpc-group/trpc-cpp/docs/en/http_protocol_upload_download_service.md

 | HttpWriteStream | Status Write(NoncontiguousBuffer&amp;&amp; item)                                                                    | Send content.                                                                                                                                                               | -                                                                                                                                                                                                                | Status       |
 | HttpWriteStream | Status WriteDone()                                                                                                  | Send end.                                                                                                                                                                   | -                                                                                                                                                                                                                | Status       |

-### Common return codes for server-side stream interfaces
+### Common return codes for server-side stream interfaces by synchronous

 For timeout errors, the business logic can try to retry, but for network errors, it is not recommended to retry as it indicates an abnormality in the connection where the stream reader or writer is located.